Spoilers For Tuesday’s ‘General Hospital’: Carly’s Hospitalized And Oscar’s Loved Ones Lend Their Support

 — General Hospital (@GeneralHospital) March 7, 2019

 Sonny will make progress in Turkey as he continues to search for Dante.
-Robert tried to talk Sonny out of the approach he’s been intent on taking and he was annoyed to discover that he’d been ditched.
-The mob boss has insisted on doing things his way and it seems he’s determined to move forward on his own.
+Robert tried to talk Sonny out of the approach he’s been intent on taking, and he was annoyed to discover that he’d been ditched.
+The mob boss has insisted on doing things his way, and it seems he’s determined to move forward on his own.

 Tuesday’s show will also bring more with Sasha and Valentin.
-These two keep going around and around about the secret they’re hiding from Nina and General Hospital spoilers indicate that Sasha will issue a new warning to her partner.
+These two keep going around and around about the secret they’re hiding from Nina, and General Hospital spoilers indicate that Sasha will issue a new warning to her partner.

 How will Nina react, West Coast?
 If Valentin can't convince Sasha to keep up her charade, his world will come crashing down around him. #GH55